AfafMohd/Data_Science_Portfolio/E-Commerce-Retail-Pipeline/README.md

 # E-Commerce Database System with Automated Data Pipeline

-A comprehensive, production-ready database system for an e-commerce platform with automated data validation and continuous integration pipeline.
+A comprehensive database system for an e-commerce platform with automated data validation, continuous integration pipeline and by data analysis.

 ## 🚀 Overview